 “Ok, this time I’ll keep it clean!
 I won’t install anything I won’t need!”

-Apps, docs, photos, and a filled iTunes library later, your Mac starts to act as if it’s hiking 20 miles uphill in the snow.
-Don’t worry, we’ll show you 4 proven ways to speed up your Mac.
+Apps, docs, photos, and a full iTunes library later, your Mac starts to act as if it’s hiking 20 miles uphill in the snow.
+Don’t worry; we’ll show you 4 proven ways to speed up your Mac.

 Reducing the number of startup programs is an easy way to help add speed to your Mac!

 If you want the most bang for your buck, cleaning your hard drive is by far the best and easiest way to speed up Macbook or iMac.
 Go through your hard drive and clean out everything that’s slowing it down.
 But how to clean up a Mac?
 What to look for?
-Caches, logs, apps, widgets, language packs, plugins, hidden trashes, and large files.
-Good news is, you can clean up Mac manually.
-But (there’s always a but) finding all of these things and removing them takes time, plus you have to know where to look.
-So there’s an easy solution to it, CleanMyMac 3 app has everything you need to finish the 3-hour task of hard drive cleanup in under 5 minutes.
-Even more, it will clean up the junk you didn’t even know about and give your Mac major a speedup.
+Caches, logs, apps, widgets, language packs, plugins, hidden trash, and large files.
+Of course, you can clean up your Mac manually.
+But (there’s always a but) finding and removing all of these things takes time.
+Plus you have to know where to look.
+The good news is that there’s an easy solution to the problem.
+CleanMyMac 3 app has everything you need to finish the 3-hour task of hard drive cleanup in under 5 minutes.
+Even more, it will clean up the junk you didn’t even know about and give your Mac a major speed boost.

-Hard drive cleaning gives you back disk space and adds up to speed.
+Hard drive cleaning returns disk space and adds up to speed.

 As for the hardware upgrade, as you’ve probably guessed, it’s costly.
-But if your OS is the latest you can install on your Mac and you’ve cleaned up your hard drive, and you still have troubles with speed, this could be your option.
+But if your OS is the latest possible version and you’ve cleaned up your hard drive, and you still have troubles with speed, this could be your solution.
 Keep in mind that upgrading Mac hardware is not possible on certain Macs.
-However, if you decide to do so, definitely check out this guide on “How to Upgrade Your Mac’s RAM”.
+However, if you decide to do so, definitely check out this guide on “How to Upgrade Your Mac’s RAM.”

-Upgrading to the latest OS X and buying more RAM typically solves a bunch of slowness issues.
+Upgrading to the latest OS and buying more RAM will typically solve a bunch of slowness issues.